terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 bootstrap_bucket_name_2 | null | Name of bootstrap bucket to pull firewall config from.
 (Only used if 2 or more FW instances are deployed, e.g. when ha_gw is true.
-Applies to "even" fw instances (2,4,6 etc)) china | false | Set to true if deploying this module in AWS/Azure China. connected_transit | true | Allows spokes to run traffic to other spokes via transit gateway customer_managed_keys | null | Customer managed key ID for EBS Volume encryption. east_west_inspection_excluded_cidrs | | Network List Excluded From East-West Inspection. egress_enabled | false | Enable/disable internet egress via NGFW.
+Applies to "even" fw instances (2,4,6 etc)) china | false | Set to true if deploying this module in AWS/Azure China. connected_transit | true | Allows spokes to run traffic to other spokes via transit gateway deploy_firenet | true | Set to false to only deploy the Transit, but without the actual NGFW instances and Firenet settings (e.g. if you want to deploy that later or manually). customer_managed_keys | null | Customer managed key ID for EBS Volume encryption. east_west_inspection_excluded_cidrs | | Network List Excluded From East-West Inspection. egress_enabled | false | Enable/disable internet egress via NGFW.